Cocoa Beach High School

 Cocoa Beach Jr./Sr. High School (formerly Cocoa Beach High School) is a public junior/senior high school that is a part of the Brevard County Public School System with students in grades seven through twelfth located in Cocoa Beach, Florida.
 Founded in 1964 it is one of two high schools in Brevard county to offer the International Baccalaureate Diploma Programme.
-The school's mascot is the Minuteman and current principal is Dr. Mark Rendell.
+The school's mascot is the Minuteman and current principal is Tim Powers.

 Academic recognition

 In 2006, the school ranked 46th on Newsweek's Top 1000 High Schools list.
 In 2008, U.S. News & World Report ranked the school "Best," only one of three so named in Brevard County.
 The school continues to rank in the top schools according to Newsweek.

 In 2008, seven students were selected as National Merit Scholarship semifinalists, out of 28 total selections in the county.